AlBannaTechno/C-Sharp-Design-Pattern-Collection/readme.md

     * Template Method
     * Visitor

-#### Since this project is a replacement of the old project this not completed yet, so you may found shortage in description
+#### Since this project is a replacement of the old project this not completed yet, so you may found shortage in descriptions
 with some not-completed examples, but i think by `15 of feb 2020` the update will be completed

 #### Also notice , C++ Design patterns repository also removed , until i update it to C++ 20 i will not publish it , may published by `may 2020`